dan-adeholt/NinTS/README.md

 # NinTS

 This is a cycle accurate NES emulator written in Typescript.

 It is fairly accurate (it passes around 93% of TASVideos accuracy tests, see accuracy section).
 However, it has pretty basic mapper support (NROM, MMC1, UNROM, CNROM, MMC3 and AxROM) and only supports NTSC at the moment.

+## Hosting

+You can try out the emulator at [https://nin-ts.vercel.app/](https://nin-ts.vercel.app/)

 ## Development